How Milwaukee Coworking Spaces are Helping Entrepreneurs Cultivate Growth

 Yes, coworking spaces provide necessary items such as a desk, a chair and craft beer (we’re Brew City, would you really expect anything less?), but there’s more than meets the eye.
 Joe Poeschl, Program Director and Co-Founder at The Commons says “the true value to coworking spaces is less about the ‘work’ and more about the ‘co’ [community],” and I couldn’t agree more.

 So what amenities do these places have to offer?
 MalamaDoe—a coworking community for women—hosts a free fireside chat series where female entrepreneurs are invited to speak on their success.
 Our very own Jackie Steinmetz was invited earlier this year where she spoke about being a woman, mother, entrepreneur and more (aka, Superwoman).
 The Hive Coworking Space provides an exclusive social events calendar to its members.
-The HUDSON Business Lounge not only has a great location in the Third Ward, but you can get made-from-scratch food and happy hour drink prices all day at the cafe (also available to the general public).

 As a member of Ward4, Poeschl says, “You can't go wrong with the tall ceilings, wood floors and cream city brick walls.
 They say ‘you need old buildings for new ideas’...
 I'm not sure who they are, but they're certainly not wrong.”